lhcb/starterkit-lessons/index.md

 8. Switch to a new stripping (20 -> 21) for one line in MC
 9. Split your jobs into subjobs
 10. (Stripping line efficiency)
-11. How to abuse a stripping line (replace mass hypo)
+11. How to use a stripping line for a slightly differen decay
+11. Replace a mass hypothesis
 12. TisTos and what it all means
 13. TupleTools for TISTOS'ing
 14. (Caveats for TISTOS'ing)
+14. More on the HLT?
 15. What is DecayTreeFitter
 16. How do I use DecayTreeFitter
 17. Minimal DV with mass constraint
-6.  open the resulting nTuple in ROOT and make mass peak

-This is a rough list of the areas we would like to cover:

-* Setting up your development environment
-* Working with the repository
-* First DecayTreeTuple on the grid (including screen, EOS storage, ...)
-* Fun with LoKi functors
-* (re/ab)using a stripping line
-* Swapping mass hypotheses
-* Decay tree fitter
-* TIS, TOS and HLT
-* Applying multivariate tools in DecayTreeTuple

-Each area needs to be broken down into chunks of 10-15minute topics.
+18. Other things one can do with DTF

+Each topic should be a chunk of 10-15minute, if that is too short we should split it into several topics.

 ## Other Resources